DanielJMoser/ObsidianVault/02-Areas/MCI/Knowledge Base/structural_concept.md

   - Share with classmates    NOT REALLY A FEATURE?
 RESEARCH!

 - **Calendar & Events**
-  - Sync your academic calendar    IT SHOULD BE LAID OUT THAT IT IS CURRENTLY NOT POSSIBLE TO SYNC THE
+  - Sync your academic calendar    IT SHOULD BE LAID OUT THAT IT IS CURRENTLY NOT POSSIBLE TO SYNC THE CALENDAR TO AN EXTERNAL APPLICATION
-  - Add personal events
+  - Add personal events    NOT A FEATURE, RIGHT NOW
-  - Set reminders
+  - Set reminders    VIA PUSH NOTIFICATIONS?
   - Find event locations

 - **Notifications**